Race Details

 • Warm-ups are allowed, but stay close to shore.
 Exit the water IMMEDIATELY when the race director asks.

 • Water temperature will be taken one week before the event, then again one day prior, and posted on our Facebook page and at the race site during day-before registration.
-The reading on race day in 2019 was 73 degrees; in 2021 it was 72 degrees.
+The reading taken in deep water on June 26, 2024 was 71.6 degrees.

 • Fins and paddles are not allowed.
 “Safer swimmer” devices are allowed to be used in the Newbie (the last) wave.

-Bike: Review the bike course here and/or here.
+Review the bike course here and/or here.
 Seriously consider driving it beforehand.
-Yes: you may drive through the Woods Hole campus.
+Yes: you allowed to drive through the Woods Hole Oceanographic Institute campus (note the 15 mph speed limit!).

 The course measures 8.5 miles.
 You do not mount your bike until you reach the designated area OUTSIDE of the transition area.
 There are several tight turns — both right and left — on the course so exercise caution!

 • There is two-way bike traffic along much of this race course.
 You must stay in the right lane at all times.
-A violation of this rule for a brief period will result in a 4-minute time penalty.
-A second violation — or a first violation of longer than a few seconds — will result in disqualification!
+Any violation of this rule, even for a brief period, will result in disqualification!

 • Your helmet chin strap must be securely fastened BEFORE you remove your bike from the rack, until AFTER you return your bike to the rack.